sl-design-system/components/website/src/categories/components/icon/code.md

 <section>

-## Using additional Font Awesome P
+## Using additional Font Awesome Pro icons

 In addition to the provided icons you can use all icons available in Font Awesome Pro<sup>[1]</sup>.
 Firstly you will need to add the install the icon styles you want to use: